cisagov/ScubaGear/baselines/aad.md

 #### MS.AAD.5.1v1
 Only administrators SHALL be allowed to register applications.

-- _Rationale:_ Application access to the tenant presents a hightened security risk compared to interactive user access because applications are typically not subject to critical security protections such as MFA policies and others.
+- _Rationale:_ Application access to the tenant presents a heightened security risk compared to interactive user access because applications are typically not subject to critical security protections such as MFA policies and others.
 Ensuring that only specific privileged users can register applications reduces the risks of unauthorized users installing malicious applications into the tenant.
 - _Last modified:_ June 2023

 #### MS.AAD.5.2v1